Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 Engineered cooling technologies (used in many foam-based pillows):

-• Gel infusions conduct heat away from the surface but equalize quickly once they reach body temperature
+• Gel infusions conduct heat away from the surface but equalize within roughly 15 to 20 minutes once they reach body temperature - well before most people reach their first REM cycle

 • Copper and graphite infusions dissipate surface heat but do not address foam's underlying heat-retention structure